timwilliate/engineering-blog/_posts/2015-06-16-docker-metrics.md

 As our usage of [Docker](http://www.docker.com) grows and we provision more container hosts, collecting metrics and monitoring containers and hosts has become a necessity.
 This post will walk you through how to glue together a few components to deploy a monitoring solution for Docker.
 All components are intentionally plug-and-play, so if things need to be changed any component can be (relatively) easily swapped out for an alternative.

 ## Some assumptions
 First, we assume that Docker is installed, configured and running on your hosts.
 We further assume that you can connect to your Docker hosts with a web browser.
-It's worth noting some of our other requirements at this point since there will may be some questions as to why certain decisions were made.
+It's worth noting some of our other requirements at this point since there may be some questions as to why certain decisions were made.

   * Ease of deployment - We believe in fail fast, and succeed fast.
 We wanted an immediate solution to get up and running quickly, run some tests and make a quick, but informed decision.
   * Scalability - Success tends to have its own set of problems, namely scale.
 The solution needed to scale at all levels, handling both data velocity, volume and query demands.